file-format/Docs/en/page-description-language/eps.md

 ## EPS File Format

-EPS is a proprietary but publicly documented format and the file format specifications are available [here](http://www.adobe.com/content/dam/acom/en/devnet/actionscript/articles/5002.EPSF_Spec.pdf).
+EPS is a proprietary but publicly documented format and [EPS file format specifications](http://www.adobe.com/content/dam/acom/en/devnet/actionscript/articles/5002.EPSF_Spec.pdf) are available publicly for developer's reference.
 EPS is a [DSC](https://en.wikipedia.org/wiki/Document_Structuring_Conventions) (Document Structuring Convention) conforming file format and adheres to all the rules established by the DSC.
 The DSC is a special file format for PostScript documents by Adobe.
 Any application that claims to be able to read EPS files should be DSC-compliant.
 Any EPS file consists of two main sections as explained below.

 ### Preview Image ###